john-tornblom/pyrsl/doc/language-reference.rst

 Filtering Selections
 --------------------
 Instance selections can be filtered using the *where* keyword.
+The *selected* keyword may be used inside a where-clause to access attributes on the instance currently being selected.
 The following example demonstrates how to select instances of *CLS* whose attribute *Number* is larger than 100.

 .. code-block:: pyrsl